JameZUK/fqdn-builder/README.md

 ## 🚀 Key Features

+- **🌐 Dual-Stack IPv4/IPv6 Discovery**: Crawl each URL using both IPv4 and IPv6 for complete domain discovery
 - **🧠 Intelligent Output Management**: Loads existing domains, validates via DNS, and only crawls new targets
 - **📝 Comprehensive Logging**: Full logging support for unattended runs
 - **🐳 Docker Deployment**: Complete containerization with scheduled runs and web viewing